FabLabGharbiya/fabzero/readme.md

 - if i want to push pdf file i have to convert it to jpg : convert farmer.pdf farmer.jpg
 - then if i have to show the file i have to convert it again
 - if any error happend copy the errror and search for it
+- Block chain : like github
+- gitlab.fabcloud : instead of github
+- git init : that what create the hidden folder .git
+- github is max 500 MB and if i push a large file i cannot remove it again, it stays forever
+- i cannot delete a specific thing but i can delete all the history
+- The github works line continuing blocks every bloack depending on the last one ... so that's why it is called block chains
+- Google doc can be used and it uses the same method of chain blocks, but the problem you have to restrict to google docs because i have to follow their rules
+- ssh key using : combine of two parts (private key, public key), private key with me only and public key will be available of all people, these two together initiate ssh key
+- how to generate ssh key in my computer
+- if the private hub became with some one else so he can push data and there is no security, if this happend i should delete the public key on the github and create new one

 ### Steps of dealing with github